Consensys/doc.web3signer/docs/get-started/start-web3signer.md

 - [Signing key configuration files] to access the required signing keys.

-Web3Signer supports consensus layer clients, execution layer clients, and Filecoin platforms, so you must specify the signing mode, and the location of the signing key configuration files when starting Web3Signer.
+Web3Signer supports consensus layer clients, and execution layer clients, so you must specify the signing mode, and the location of the signing key configuration files when starting Web3Signer.

 <!--tabs-->